2012 voter turnout rivals 2008, third-party support increases

 Former Virginia Congressman Virgil Goode did not receive as many votes as Libertarian candidate and former Governor of New Mexico Gary Johnson.

-Once write-in votes were factored in, the early report for ballots cast that were not two-party candidates totaled 56,707.
+Once write-in votes were factored in, the early report for ballots cast indicated that no two-party candidates totaled 56,707.

 That number shows an increase of 17,984 votes over the 2008 support of third-party candidates.
 In 2008 third-party candidates received 32,368 ballots, and there were 6,355 write-in votes.